 A little while ago, I became desperate to find a solution to minimise the huge volume of bright, plastic kids toys that were taking over our home!
 We built our house pre-kids so when our architect asked us if we wanted a play room, we didn’t see the point ‘They can just play with toys in their room’, we thought… And then we had kids, ha ha.

 I’m all for letting kids be kids but every zone of our home was getting taken over by toys.
-Everywhere I looked were masses of toys that within seconds would be sprawled all over the home.
-Don’t get me wrong, I’m not uptight and I fully embrace the messiness of play during the day but things were out of control and there was no where to contain them.
+It was out of control and there was no where to contain the sea of toys taking over our home.
 Or so I thought!

-When it all became too much, I knew I had to find somewhere to house some of the toys and that’s when it occurred to me that the space under our stairs was practically wasted.
+When it all became too much, I knew I had to find somewhere to house some of the toys.
+That’s when it occurred to me that the space under our stairs was practically wasted.
 As a child, I loved my secret cubby and I knew Patrick would too!

 How I created the cubby

-With the surfaces of the space done, it was on to styling.
+With the main surface areas done, it was on to styling.
 I created a reading nook with scatter cushions and a floor rug underneath the stairs where the ceiling is especially low — a cosy little spot to curl up with books for magical story time.
 Next to this space, I added a picture shelf to hold books and placed several toy baskets below.
 The square bookshelf from Patrick’s room also fits in here to store some of his larger toys.